Back to: Design Patterns in C# With Real-Time Examples

 Please have a look at the following diagram.

-As shown in the above image, on the left-hand side we have the quizmaster and on the right side, we have the participants (John, David, and Raj).
+As shown in the above image, on the left-hand side, we have the quizmaster, and on the right side, we have the participants (John, David, and Raj).
 The Quiz Master will ask some questions.
-In the chain the first participant is John and John will try to answer the question.
-If he knows the answer he will answer the question to the quizmaster and will not pass the question to David.
-But, if he doesn’t know the answer then he will pass the question to the next participant i.e. David.
-If David knows the answer then David will answer the question to Quizmaster otherwise he will pass the question to Raj.
-So, the point that you need to remember is at any point in time only one receiver will handle the request and once it handles then it will not pass the request to the next receiver.
+In the chain, the first participant is John, and John will try to answer the question.
+If he knows the answer, he will answer the question to the quizmaster and will not pass the question to David.
+But if he doesn’t know the answer, he will pass the question to the next participant, i.e., David.
+If David knows the answer, then David will answer the question to the Quizmaster.
+Otherwise, he will pass the question to Raj.
+So, you need to remember that at any point in time, only one receiver will handle the request, and once it handles it, it will not pass the request to the next receiver.
 Please do the above task and submit your code in the comment section.

 namespace ChainOfResponsibility